-To backup multiple MySQL database with one command you need to use the
+To backup multiple MySQL databases with one command you need to use the

 --database option followed by the list of databases you want to backup.
 Each database name must be separated by space.

-mysqldump -u root -p --database database_name_a database_name_b > databases_a_b.sql
+mysqldump -u root -p --databases database_name_a database_name_b > databases_a_b.sql